Dean's Place Hotel

-Dean’s Place in Alfriston, East Sussex is a building of historical significance and is listed on the English Heritage Register.
+Dean's Place in Alfriston, East Sussex is a building of historical significance and is listed on the English Heritage Register.
 It was built in the 17th century or earlier and was the residence of several notable people over the next three hundred years.
 Today it is a hotel which provides restaurant facilities and caters for special events.

 Early owners

 The earliest owners of the house were the Gyles family.
 They moved to the village in about 1580.
 The house is shown in the map of 1618 by John DeWard.
-The last member of this family was William Gyles (1685-1724).
-He left his property to his nephew William Batchelor who was the eldest son of his sister Elizabeth Gyles (1680-1704) and her husband James Batchelor (1676-1726) of Hastings.
+The last member of this family was William Gyles.
+He left his property to his nephew William Batchelor who was the eldest son of his sister Elizabeth Gyles and her husband James Batchelor of Hastings.

-William Batchelor (1700-1752) lived at Alfriston with his wife Martha Gravely (1701-1752).
+William Batchelor lived at Alfriston with his wife Martha Gravely.
 They were married in Alfriston in 1726.
-When he died he left the property to his son William Batchelor (1728-1754).
-However he died two years later in a horse riding accident and as he had no closer heirs the house passed to his sister Mary Margaret Bachelor (1737-1787).
+When he died he left the property to his son William Batchelor.
+However he died two years later in a horse riding accident and as he had no closer heirs the house passed to his sister Mary Margaret Bachelor.
 She married Thomas Diamond in 1757; her eldest son was Joseph Diamond who subsequently inherited the property.

-Joseph Diamond (1759-1826) lived in Brenchley, Kent.
-In 1786 he married Frances Gibbons and they had several children.
-Their grave is in All Saints Cemetery in Brenchley which can be seen at this reference.
+Joseph Diamond lived in Brenchley, Kent.
 He sold Dean's Place in about 1800 to Thomas Henry Harben.

-Thomas Henry Harben (1768-1822) was from the Harben family of Corsica Hall in Seaford.
-He was the son of Thomas Harben (1736-1803) and Elizabeth Playstead.
-In 1790 he married Jane Durand (1770-1858).
+Thomas Henry Harben was from the Harben family of Corsica Hall in Seaford.
+He was the son of Thomas Harben and Elizabeth Playstead.
+In 1790 he married Jane Durand.
 He sold Corsica Hall in 1812 and for some time lived at Dean's Place.
 In the 1822 the house was sold to Lieutenant Colonel John Henry Tilson (sometimes misspelt Tilston).

-John Henry Tilson (1768-1836) owned Watlington Park in Oxfordshire.
+John Henry Tilson owned Watlington Park in Oxfordshire.
 He lived there until his death.
-When he died he left his property including Watlington Park and Dean's Place to his only surviving child Maria Susan Tilson (1822-1868).
+When he died he left his property including Watlington Park and Dean's Place to his only surviving child Maria Susan Tilson.
 In 1842 she married Thomas Shaen Carter and the estates came under his ownership.
 The Tithe Map of 1843 records him as the owner.
 The couple retained ownership of Dean's Place until 1854 when it was advertised for sale.
 The advertisement is shown.
 At that time it was part of a large farming estate of over 700 acres.